Stradek/QuakeStrainer/README.md

 It is still work in progress and evolving rapidly.

 ## Prerequisites:
 - OS: Windows
-- Visual Studio 2022
+- MSBuild
 - CMake(for exact version look into CMakeLists.txt)

 ## Installation